bh6aol/mmHPE/README.md

 # mmHPE: Robust Multi-Scale 3D Human Pose Estimation Using a Single mmWave Radar
 This repository represents the official implementation of the [mmHPE: Robust Multi-Scale 3D Human Pose Estimation Using a Single mmWave Radar](https://doi.org/10.1109/JIOT.2024.3476350).

+> [2024/10/10] We will release the code and dataset soon.
+Thanks.

 | ![walking_place](imgs/walking_place.gif) | ![squat](imgs/squat.gif) |
 |:------:|:-------:|
 |walking in place|squatting deeply|